f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab1/lab1.rst

 Step 7 - Check the doc pushed by API Team
 #########################################

 In the previous lab, we used ``Postman`` to test our API version 1.
-App Developpers don't use Postman, but prefer to use Developer Portals.
+App Developers don't use Postman, but prefer to use Developer Portals.

 Developer Portal offers: